-Since the enforcement of the Technical Intern Training Act in November 2017, the Organization for Technical Intern Training (OTIT), an authorized corporation, has been producing the handbook, which clearly states information, etc. regarding consultations and support in OTIT, as well as the following content.
+○ Since the enforcement of the Technical Intern Training Act in November 2017, the Organization for Technical Intern Training (OTIT) has been producing the Technical Intern Trainee Handbook3 under the direction of the Ministry of Health, Labour and Welfare.
+This handbook is handed directly to all technical intern trainees by immigration officers at all points of entry when they arrive in Japan, and clearly states information, etc. regarding consultations and support offered by OTIT, as well as the following content.

-- In the case of attempting to report issues in the native language, it can be done through the local offices of the OTIT or the native language consultation counters (telephone and email) run by the organization. - In the case where participating in the technical intern training has become difficult due to unavoidable circumstances, if you wish to continue the technical intern training, support for changing the training site is offered through the OTIT, so please consult with the organization or with the native language consultation. - In the case where you were encouraged to return home against your will, you can consult and report issues at the OTIT, and ultimately you can make a statement to that effect to the immigration officers at the time of the embarkation procedures at air and sea ports.
+• In the case of attempting to report issues in the native language, it can be done through the local offices of the OTIT or the native language consultation counters (telephone and email) run by the organization.

+• In the case where participating in the technical intern training has become difficult due to unavoidable circumstances, if you wish to continue the technical intern training, support for changing the training site is offered through the OTIT, so please consult with the organization or with the Native Language Consultation.

+• In the case where you were encouraged to return home against your will, you can consult and report issues at the OTIT, and ultimately you can make a statement to that effect to the immigration officers at the time of the embarkation procedures at air and sea ports.